Web-European-Conference/blog/_posts/2015-06-08-opening-of-registrations-and-speakers-scott-hanselman.markdown

 ### Speakers

-The call for presenters will stay open till the end of June, but today we are very happy to announce that we've secured two amazing speakers: **Scott Hanselman** and **Dino Esposito**.
+Today we are very happy to announce that we've secured two amazing speakers: **Scott Hanselman** and **Dino Esposito** will be speaking at the Web European Conference.

-Thanks to the hospitaly of the [University of Milano-Bicocca](http://www.unimib.it/go/102/Home/English) the conference will be free to attend, but we'll need your help to make it the best conference ever.

 ### Call for presenters

-To make an awesome conference we need awesome speakers, and today we are also launching the call for presenters: if you want to propose a talk that matches the ideas of our Manifest, you can already submit your proposal.
-Go on our [Github account](https://github.com/Web-European-Conference), fork the [c4p repository](https://github.com/Web-European-Conference/c4p), add your proposal and submit a pull request.
+So far we received almost 50 proposals from 20+ different speakers, but to get even more speeches to choose from, we've decided to keep the call for presenters open till the end of June: if you haven't done it yet and you want have the chance to be in the "speakers room" with Scott, go on our [Github account](https://github.com/Web-European-Conference), fork the [c4p repository](https://github.com/Web-European-Conference/c4p), add your proposal and submit a pull request.